-The book also explores actions which can be practiced at the 'core' in order to provide stability and integrity that are essential to health, and which are really the essence of the actions of the 'bandhas' practiced in yoga.
-This aspect is actually prior to and in addition to our understanding of the 'sutras,' and I relate it in particular to the health of the sacrum and low back, as well as to providing the stability necessary for the health of the shoulders.
+Thus a significant part of the book is devoted to the 'Core' and the related 'bandhas,' and I relate this especially to the health of the sacrum and low back, as well as to providing the stability necessary for the health of the neck and shoulders.
 The section on the anatomy and function of the shoulders is also quite extensive in this volume, with additional practical exercises for the shoulders provided in volume 2.

 Yogic breathing is an essential practice of hatha yoga that not only brings relaxation, clarity, focus and renewed energy; it is the doorway from asana (the practice of yoga postures) into meditation.